malinovvski/malinovvski.github.io/_posts/2025-03-20-tryhackme-publisher.md

 ## Reconnaissance

-To begin, I scanned the target IP (10.10.x.x) with Nmap to gather information about the services running on the machine:
+In begin, I scanned the target IP (10.10.x.x) with Nmap to gather information about the services running on the machine:

 ```console
 nmap -sC -sV -Pn 10.10.x.x